 - A room for yourself on a separate floor with other volunteers or Digital Nomads, with the host family living below you, cooking you breakfast and dinner

-- A weekly ‘Co-working Thursday’ in another co-working space in the city.
+- A weekly ‘Co-working Thursday’ social gathering in another co-working space in the city.

 - An introduction into Nepali culture, language class and tours of Kathmandu